FlorinGh/data-analysis-and-prediction-masters/README.md

 &npsp; &npsp; &npsp; Reading and writing with a variety of file formats and data stores

 *Preparation:*
-&npsp; &npsp; &npsp; Cleaning, munging, combining, normalizing, reshaping, slicing and dicing, and transforming data for analysis
+> Cleaning, munging, combining, normalizing, reshaping, slicing and dicing, and transforming data for analysis

 *Transformation:*
 &npsp; &npsp; &npsp;